On Dimension-dependent concentration for convex Lipschitz functions in product spaces: Proof of Theorem

 For the lower tail, we take $A:= \{ x \in \mathbb{R}^n\,:\, f(x) \le \Med\,f(X) - t\}$ and define $A_t:=\{ x \in \mathbb{R}^n:\; {\rm dist}^c(x,A) < t \}= \{x \in \mathbb{R}^n:\; {\rm dist}(x,A) < t\}$ (with the last equality due to convexity of $A$).
 Then $ \{ x \in \mathbb{R}^n\,:\, f(x) \ge \Med\,f(X) \} \subset A_t^c $ and therefore $ \mathbb{P}\{X\in A_t^c \} \ge \frac{1}{2}$.
 For $ \delta \in (0, \frac{1}{2}]$, we have, in view of Proposition~\ref{prop: choiceOfL} and Markov's inequality,

 which implies

 Now, the same choice of $\delta$ leads to the desired bound. \end{proof}

-As we have mentioned above, the proof of Proposition~\ref{prop: choiceOfL} is based on the inductive argument (with the dimension as a parameter of the induction).
-The next proposition sets up the argument: \begin{prop} Let $n\geq 1$, and let $\mu_1,\mu_2,\dots,\mu_{n+1}$ be probability measures in $\R$.
+As we have mentioned above, the proof of Proposition~\ref{prop: choiceOfL} is based on the \co{induction on dimension.} The next proposition sets up the argument. \begin{prop} Let $n\geq 1$, and let $\mu_1,\mu_2,\dots,\mu_{n+1}$ be probability measures in $\R$.
 Let $A\subset\R^{n+1}$ be a non-empty subset, and for each $\alpha\in\R$, denote

 Let $X=(X_1,X_2,\dots,X_{n+1})$ be distributed in $\R^{n+1}$ according to $\mu_1\times\mu_2\times\dots\times \mu_{n+1}$, and $X'$ be the vector of first $n$ components of $X$.
 Then for every $\kappa>0$,